Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Algebraic safety assertions and invariants

 A common technique for proving \eqref{eq:safetypla} is finding an algebraic variety $\chi$ such that $\psi\subseteq \chi\subseteq \phi$ and $\chi$ is an \emph{algebraic invariant} for the vector field $F$, that is it satisfies $\chi \impl [ F]\;\chi$.
 The invariance condition means that all trajectories starting in $\chi$ must remain in $\chi$.

 Let us now introduce two distinct generalizations of the problem of checking the safety assertion \eqref{eq:safetypla}.
 These are the problems we will actually try to solve.
-In what follows, "finding" an algebraic variety means building a finite set of polynomials representing it.
-Also note that, in the present context, "smallest" means "strongest", and "largest" means "weakest".
+In what follows, ``finding'' an algebraic variety means building a finite set of polynomials representing it.
+Also note that, for varieties, ``smallest'' means ``strongest'', and ``largest'' means ``weakest''.